lengning/PCA-wrapper/README.md

 The 7th term defines whether X11 should be enabled/disabled.
 Default is T. If it is specified as F, figures won't be generated in console.
 The pair wise scatter plots will still be generated as a pdf file.

-The 8th term defines whether a user wants projected PCA plot.
+The 8th term defines whether a user wants to run projected PCA.
 For example, projected PCA plot of single cell data using bulk loadings. (default is F).
+If it is set as T, the 9th term is required (see below).

-The 9th term indicates the name of input data that a user wants to project (e.g. single cell file)
+The 9th term indicates the name of input data that a user wants to project (e.g. single cell file).
+If projected PCA is specified, the script will generate PCs using the data file from the 3rd file, and generate projected PCA plots for the data from the 9th term.